-The European Court of Justice (ECJ) has ruled that the on-screen consultation of a protected database, combined with the transfer of elements from it, may, after an individual balancing exercise, constitute an "extraction" which the producer of the database may prohibit, in particular if it leads to the transfer of a substantial part of the contents of the protected database.
+The European Court of Justice (ECJ) has ruled that a screen query of a protected database, combined with the extraction of elements from it after a detailed assessment, can constitute an „extraction“ that the database producer can prohibit, especially if it leads to the transfer of a substantial part of the content of the protected database.

-Judgment of the Court of Justice in Case C-304/07
+Judgment of the Court in Case C-304/07

 Source: ECJ Press Release No. 67/08 of 9 October 2008